08/10/2018 04:04 PM

 Hedges are also frequently used to segment spaces within the garden, providing an entirely natural line of division between one area and another.
 Hedges used for this purpose also offer the additional benefit of boasting aesthetic appeal and can become a focal point in their right – mazes and topiary being good examples of this.

 Hedging plants can be chosen to suit your local area – mixed native hedging looks good in a rural setting, while mop-head hydrangeas or silver-leaved sea buckthorn work well for coastal gardens.
 Classic hedge plants such as yew, holly and box can be easily trimmed to a particular size or shape, making them look good in a formal setting.

 Bins be gone

 Wheelie bins are a household necessity but do little to complement the garden scenery.
 Conjure up a classy disguise for your bins by storing them in a bespoke wheelie bin storage system, crafted from smart tongue and groove effect boards supported by a strong galvanised steel frame.
 Gone are the days of just having one rubbish bin.
 Households now require bins for food, recycling, garden waste all of which need to be kept somewhere.
 Often wheelie bins are left in a bit of a mess, ruining the kerb appeal of the front of your house.
 We've got some ideas to help keep your bin storage in order.

 Just as you may have a play room inside the home, where all the children’s toys are neatly contained, you can do the same in the garden by installing a dedicated Zone shelter which doubles up as a sun-safe getaway for the younger members of the family.

-So with a little forward planning and screening savvy, your garden can be clutter free!
-Tweet us @JacksonsFencing with your personal clever screening / storage solutions for the garden alternatively contact us on Google+
+With a little forward planning and screening savvy, your garden can be clutter free!
+Tweet us @JacksonsFencing with your personal clever screening / storage solutions for the garden.